Jean-Pierre Cubertafon: Political career

-In parliament, Cubertafon has been serving on the Defence Committee.
-In addition to his committee assignment, he is part of the French-Armenian Parliamentary Friendship Group, the French-Bolivian Parliamentary Friendship Group and the French-Moroccan Parliamentary Friendship Group.
+In the 2017 legislative election he contested Dordogne's 3rd constituency for the Democratic Movement and defeated outgoing Socialist deputy Colette Langlade with 51% of the second-round vote to take the seat.
+In Parliament, he served on the Committee on National Defence and the Armed Forces.
+In addition to his committee assignment, he was part of the French-Armenian Parliamentary Friendship Group, the French-Bolivian Parliamentary Friendship Group and the French-Moroccan Parliamentary Friendship Group.